Importance of Ecosystem - Everything You Should Know

 What constitutes a healthy ecosystem?

 In a healthy ecosystem, native plants and animals interact with one another and with the environment.
-A healthy ecosystem contains an energy source as well as decomposers, which break down dead plants and animal debris and replenish critical nutrients in the soil.
+A healthy ecosystem contains an energy source as well as decomposers, which break down dead plants and animal debris and replenish critical nutrients in

 What is the primary function of the ecosystem?